brave/browser-laptop/docs/state.md

   bookmarkDetail: {
     currentDetail: Object, // Detail of the current bookmark which is in add/edit mode
-    originalDetails: Object // Detail of the original bookmark to edit },
+    originalDetails: Object // Detail of the original bookmark to edit
+    shouldShowLocation: Boolean // Whether or not to show the URL input },
   braveryPanelDetail: {
     advancedControls: boolean, // If specified, indicates if advanced controls should be shown